praveengupta0895/aws_face_comparison/README.md

-# aws_face_comparison
+# aws_face_comparison using Python
-face comparison using aws face rekognition
+face comparison using aws face rekognition in python